» Camper Application

 No matter which week campers attend, they can expect to enjoy YD’s famous “Friendship Feast,” memorable music, and exciting outreach opportunities.
 Campers will learn new methods of getting into the Word for themselves, and find themselves growing in ways they may not have expected—all while making friends for life and eternity.

-Campers will also enjoy a wide range of class options such as wilderness survival, mission pilot ground school, search & rescue, literature evangelism, fire building, canoeing, child evangelism, health evangelism, choir, orchestra and much more.
+Campers will also enjoy a wide range of class options such as wilderness survival, mission pilot ground school, pastel creations, first aid/CPR, literature evangelism, canoeing, child evangelism, health evangelism, choir, orchestra, and much more.

-CLASSES: Class registration will open a few months prior to camp, i.e. those who signed up for camp first will be the first to receive class registration codes and will be able complete online class registration.
+CLASSES: Class registration will open a few months prior to camp.
+Those who registered for camp first will have the option to choose classes first (i.e. receive class registration codes and will be able to complete online class registration).

 LODGING: Enjoy a real camping experience!
 Lodging will be in cabin tents or simple wood cabins.

 PHONES/ELECTRONICS: We believe that camp should be a place to make friends, enjoy nature, and learn about God.
 To best acheive these goals, camp policy requires that phones, games, computers, media players, etc., be left at home or checked into camp customs for safekeeping.
 Campers needing to place approved calls (i.e. family emergency), may do so in the camp office under the guidance of their counselor.
-Parents are encouraged to send messages to their children via mail, E-mail, or fax.
+Parents are encouraged to send messages to their children via mail or email.

 STAFF: Staff are carefully selected based on their commitment to the Lord, high Christian standards, abilities, and love for young people.
 A high staff-to-camper ratio is maintained.